 - Rome2Rio For combined bus and train travel, including trips abroad

 - Trainline The best known site.
-If you’re flexible on when to travel, its best fare finder will find the cheapest tickets – but buy the ticket on the train operator’s website, because thetrainline adds extra charges to the ticket price
+If you’re flexible on when to travel, its best fare finder will find the cheapest tickets – but buy the ticket on the train operator’s website, because thetrainline may add extra charges to the ticket price

 - MyTrainTicket also adds extra charges